x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-configuration-with-microsoft-intune.md

 ### Configure Notifications for Outlook for iOS and Android

 Mobile app notifications are critical in alerting users of new content or reminding them to act.
-Users interact with these notifications via the lock screen and in the operating system’s notification center.
+Users interact with these notifications via the lock screen and in the operating system's notification center.
 Notifications often include detailed information, which can be sensitive in nature.
 This information, unfortunately, can inadvertently be leaked to casual observers.

 Outlook for iOS and Android has designed its notifications to enable users to triage email and alert users to upcoming meetings, including incorporating Time to Leave suggestions.
-Mail notifications include the sender’s address, the subject of the message, and a short message preview of the message body.
+Mail notifications include the sender's address, the subject of the message, and a short message preview of the message body.
 Calendar reminders include the subject, location, and start time of the meeting.

 Recognizing that these notifications may include sensitive data, organizations can leverage an Intune App Protection Policy setting, **Org Data Notifications**, to remove the sensitive data.
 As this is an App Protection Policy setting, it applies on all devices (phones, tablets, and wearables) for the user for the apps that support the setting.
 For more information on the setting, see [iOS App Protection Policy settings](https://docs.microsoft.com/intune/apps/app-protection-policy-settings-ios) and [Android App Protection Policy settings](https://docs.microsoft.com/intune/apps/app-protection-policy-settings-android).